diana-md/Data-Analytics-Bootcamp-Projects/02.VBA-Scripting/README.md

 ###### Data

-Every year of real stock market data is represented on a different sheet in an Excel file.
+Every year of real stock market data is represented on an individual Worksheet in an Excel file.
 Every sheet contains between 705,000 and 790,000 rows of stock data, each row containing < ticker >, < date > , < open >, < high > , < low >, < close > and < vol > information.

 ###### Script

-For every Excel Spreadsheet, the script looped though all the rows and performed the following calculations for each stock:
+For every Excel Spreadsheet, the script looped though all the rows and created new columns displaying the results of the following calculations that were performed for each stock:
 - Yearly change from what the stock opened the year at to what the closing price was.
 - The percent change from the what it opened the year at to what it closed.
 - The total Volume of the stock